getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster-with-cli.md

 ### Create and connect to your cluster

+A cluster is a pool of compute, storage, and networking resources that serves as a host for one or more containerized applications.

+1. View the available cluster templates with `carina templates`.

+    ```bash
+    $ carina templates
+    Name                     COE         Host
+    Kubernetes 1.4.4 on LXC  kubernetes  lxc
+    Swarm 1.11.2 on LXC      swarm       lxc
+    ```

-1. Create a Kubernetes cluster by running the `carina create` command.
+1. Create a Kubernetes cluster by running the `carina create` command, using a template name from the previous step.
-   The `--wait` flag indicates to wait for the cluster to become active before exiting.

     ```bash
     $ carina create --wait --template "Kubernetes 1.4.4 on LXC" mycluster